ResearchComputing/Documentation/docs/cloud/cumulus/cumulus.md

 In January 2025 CUmulus will reach the end of its warranty and will be retired.
 Numerous alternatives to CUmulus are available, including:

 * the National Science Foundation’s [Jetstream2](https://jetstream-cloud.org) service, which is freely available to any US-based researcher through an ACCESS allocation.
-* commercial cloud options such as Amazon Web Services (AWS), Microsoft Azure, or Google Cloud Platform which CURC’s [Cloud Foundations Service](https://www.colorado.edu/rc/cloudfoundations) can facilitate access to;
+* commercial cloud options such as Amazon Web Services (AWS), Microsoft Azure, or Google Cloud Platform, which CURC’s [Cloud Foundations Service](https://www.colorado.edu/rc/cloudfoundations) can facilitate access to;
 * transferring instances to CS Cloud OpenStack, which is freely available to any CU [faculty/staff](https://www.colorado.edu/cs/facultystaff-resources/computing-resources-faculty-staff) or [student](https://www.colorado.edu/cs/students/computing-resources-students) (with a faculty sponsor);
 * other hosted services managed by the CU Office of Information technology, including the [OIT Container Platform](https://oit.colorado.edu/services/consulting-professional-services/container-platform), and [virtual or physical servers](https://oit.colorado.edu/services/consulting-professional-services/systems-engineering/pricing) through the [OIT Systems Engineering Team](https://oit.colorado.edu/services/consulting-professional-services/systems-engineering).